Yoshitoshi - The Fan Tokaido

 Guaranteed Authentic

 All our original woodblock prints are guaranteed authentic as described and shown.
-We don't make any Photoshop enhancements or add filters to our print images.
+Unlike some print resellers, we don't make any Photoshop enhancements or add filters to our print images.
 Please check the print images front and back carefully before purchase, if you'd like additional pictures feel free to contact us.
-If, after purchase, you're not satisfied for any reason, return your print for a full refund within 15 days.
+If, after purchase, you're not satisfied for any reason, return your print for a full refund within 30 days.